We have a few encouragements prior to your visit to help give you the ultimate float experience!

 Please don’t hesitate giving us a call with any questions!

 If your hair dye is fresh, we ask you to wait at least one week after your color stops coming out in the shower or color remains on the towel following your shower.
 We understand hair treatment is expensive and would not want your freshly dyed hair to be ruined.
 New hair dye will also etch the inside of our tank and cause us to shut down the tank for remediation.
 If you use any straightening treatments, especially with keratin, the salt may also disrupt the hair treatment.

 Floating has been around for over 60 years, and has loads of published research to back it up.
 No mumbo or jumbo here.

 Yes.
 Just use the same precautions you’d use for a swimming pool or hot tub.

 We wholeheartedly believe the practice of floating should be shared with all ages, however If you are under the age of 18 we will need written parental consent.

 As always, it is important that you check with your health care provider first, for any conditions that might be specific to you.
 We are not qualified to give medical advice.

-Do not float if you suffer from incontinence, nausea or epilepsy and are not on medication and have been medically advised not to float.
+Guests who suffer from incontinence or epilepsy and are not on medication and have been medically advised, are not to float.